To find primary sources, perform an author search in OneSearch.

 To find a specific work, you can add another line to your previous search: choose "Title" from the drop down list and then add the name of the work.
 Remember, we may have multiple editions, films, or versions in different languages, so you can always use the filters on the left hand side to narrow your search down even more.

 When you find a book that we have in print, note the location and call number so you can find it on the shelf.
-You can also easily use the map it icon to find its exact location in the library.
+You can also easily use the icon to find its exact location in the library.
 When you get to that specific shelf, note that all the other books by your author are in the same area.